Narendra Patni: Career

 In 2011 software firm iGate acquired a majority stake in PCS for $1.2 billion.
 This deal was "the second-largest in the high technology sector in terms of deal value, after Oracle Corp's acquisition of majority stake in India's i-flex solutions for more than $1.5 billion, according to Thomson Reuters data."
 At the time of its acquisition, Patni Computer Systems was the sixth-largest software exporter in India.

 Personal life

 Patni was married for 42 years to Poonam Kapur, who was born in Lucknow, India and emigrated to the US in 1972.
 She divides her time between Boston and Mumbai.
 His son Anirudh (born 1976) is a graduate of the Massachusetts Institute of Technology and The Wharton School, University of Pennsylvania.
 Daughter Ambika (born 1979) is a graduate of Harvard University and the London Business School.

 A lover of all kinds of music, ranging from Joan Baez to jazz to classical Hindi ghazals, Patni attended the Woodstock music festival in 1969.
 He served on the Board of Trustees and was a significant benefactor for Siddhachalam, a major Jain ashram complex and pilgrimage point in New Jersey.

-Other

-Patni founded the N.K.
-Patni Charitable Trust in India and the Patni Family Foundation in the US.
-Both are active in supporting education and medicine.
-In 2016, the Patni Family Foundation was a significant funder of the SRCC Children's hospital in Mumbai, India—the largest such facility in Asia.

-In 2008, the Indian Institute of Technology, Roorkee honoured Narendra Kumar Patni with the Distinguished Alumni Award for Corporate Development, Administration and Entrepreneurship.

-He also received the Light of India Lifetime Achievement Award for Business Leadership in New York in 2012.

-Narendra Patni died from complications relating to surgery on 3 June 2014.